 This initiative develops leadership through two discrete methods:

-- Study of theory in coursework and case-study experiences and
+- Study of theory in coursework and case-study experiences

 - The practice of and exposure to leadership in a research environment

 Two existing Juniata courses explore skills and styles of leadership: “Behavior Analysis of Organizations” in business and “Judgment and Decision Making” in psychology.
 Another class, “Leadership,” is being developed to provide additional focus on challenges of providing leadership in the information age within global and cultural contexts.
 Additionally, a series of executive residencies, integrated with a number of courses, are being developed in a work group led by Provost Lakso.
 Juniata has an established program facilitating short-term residencies with executives from diverse organizations, including medicine.
-The residencies explore leadership traits and characteristics, including creating a vision, relationship and team development to get “work done through others,” and how to recognize and organize tasks for optimal productivity.
+The residencies explore leadership traits and characteristics, including creating a vision, relationship, and team development to get “work done through others,” and how to recognize and organize tasks for optimal productivity.

 Common Acronyms Defined